great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 4. Optional.
 Edit the Data Source name.

 5. Optional.
-If you used a connection string to connect to the Data Source, click the **Use connection string** slider and edit the Data Source connection string.
+If you used a connection string to connect to the Data Source, click the **Connection string** tab and edit the Data Source connection string.

 6. Optional.
 If you're not using a connection string, edit the following fields:

-     - **Username**: Enter a new Snowflake username.

      - **Account identifier**: Enter new Snowflake account or locator information.
 The locator value must include the geographical region.
 For example, `us-east-1`.
 To locate these values see [Account Identifiers](https://docs.snowflake.com/en/user-guide/admin-account-identifier).

+     - **Username**: Enter a new Snowflake username.

     - **Password**: Enter the password for the Snowflake user you're connecting to GX Cloud.
 To improve data security, GX recommends using a Snowflake service account to connect to GX Cloud.